chRyNaN/AutoSearch/README.md

 ###onsortedlocal###
 Called after the local data has been sorted.
 Very similar to the `onsortedremote` event listener, except the `Event.detail` contains only the sorted local items.
 ###onselected###
 Called when an item has been selected.
-Either from a mouse click or the enter key when the item was highlighted. `Event.data` will contain the selected items attributes.
+Either from a mouse click or the enter key when the item was highlighted. `Event.detail` will contain the selected items attributes.